 The research found that although Taiwan, Hong Kong, and Mainland China share a similar ancestry and cultural background, each has developed unique practices relating to international business and the negotiating process.
 These differences have imbued each area with a specific set of values and attitudes relating to foreign cultures.
 This study may help companies develop better negotiation skills by giving them insight into the nuances of business negotiation in all of the areas in Greater China.
 Therefore learning about the culture and negotiating styles of one's business partner is a key to success in international business negotiations.
 Both empirical studies and the theoretical literature support the notion that companies that desire to invest and expand into other countries should also be willing to invest the time in preparing for negotiations.

-Tu, Jung-Tsung, "Impact of culture on international business negotiation: a cross-cultural comparison of Taiwan, Hong Kong, and Mainland China" (2007).
-Student Theses, Dissertations and Projects.
+Tu, Jung-Tsung, "Impact of Culture on International Business Negotiation: A Cross-Cultural Comparison of Taiwan, Hong Kong, and Mainland China" (2007).
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 46.